Recipe Nutrition Calculator

 We use OpenFoodFacts, the world's largest open food database with over 2 million products.
 Data is crowd-sourced and verified by the community.

-Accuracy varies by product.
-Most branded products have accurate data from packaging.
-Generic foods are approximations.
-Always verify critical nutrition info with official sources.
+Accuracy varies by entry.
+Branded products usually have reliable data from packaging.
+Generic entries are estimates.
+Look for the "More complete" badge and verify critical items with official sources when possible.

 Yes!
 Click "Save Recipe" to store it in your browser.
 Your recipes will be available next time you visit.
 You can also copy the nutrition info to share.